DoubangoTelecom/ultimateCreditCard-SDK/README.md

 The number of use cases in FinTech industry are countless: **Scan To Pay, Helping visually impaired users, Online shopping speed-up, payment forms auto-filling, better user experience, reducing typing errors, process automation...**

 Don't take our word for it, come check our implementation. **No registration, license key or internet connection is required**, just clone the code and start coding/testing.
 Everything runs on the device, no data is leaving your computer.
-The code released here comes with many ready-to-use samples for [Android](#sample-applications-android) and [Raspberry Pi](#sample-applications-others) to help you get started easily.
+The code released here comes with many ready-to-use samples for [Android](#sample-applications-android), [Raspberry Pi, Windows and Linux](#sample-applications-others) to help you get started easily.

 You can also check our online [cloud-based implementation](https://www.doubango.org/webapps/credit-card-ocr/) (*no registration required*) to check out the accuracy and precision before starting to play with the SDK.